aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Creates the chart image and saves it to a file in the specified format.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Chart.ToImage(string, ImageType) method.
 This property will be removed 12 months later since July 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |